 11. Fraudulent Application

-Fraudulent Application happens when someone applies for a credit card or even an add-on credit card by using your name or that of your close relative.
+Fraudulent Application happens when someone applies for a credit card or even an add-on credit card by using your name or that of a close relative.

-This usually occurs if you’re careless about disposing off paper bills, invoices and other documents that contain some of your personal and especially banking and financial information.
+This usually occurs if you’re careless about disposing of paper bills, invoices and other documents that contain some of your personal and especially banking and financial information.

-You might wrongly believe those old bills, invoices or even envelopes are insignificant and dispose them without tearing or shredding in trashcans.
+You might wrongly believe those old bills, invoices, or even envelopes are insignificant and dispose of them without tearing or shredding them in trashcans.

-Or when you leave your important mail lying around workplace or lose on mass transit and public transport systems.
+Or when you leave your important mail lying around the workplace or lost on mass transit and public transport systems.

 If you find your credit score taking a hit and unpaid bills piling up at your place without any explanation, alert the police and bank immediately.

 A phishing scam usually happens when someone cheats you into parting with bank and credit card details.
 This can happen in many forms.

 The most common among these are emails and SMS text messages that criminals send.
 These emails or SMS text messages appear very genuine and from some trusted source such as your bank or government organization.